mkandes/batch-computing/NOHUP.md

   26511 ubuntu    20   0   17612  10948   6204 R  99.5   0.2   2:01.61 python3
 ```

-What happens if you close the original terminal where you restarted `pi.sh`?
+What happens if you close the original terminal where you restarted `pi.py`?

 ### Set It and Forget It